mikamts/mikamts/README.md

 - 👋 Hi, I’m Mika!
-- 👀 I’m interested in baking, traveling, and becoming an Machine Learner Engineer or Artificial Intelligience programmer.
+- 👀 I’m interested in baking, traveling, and becoming a Machine Learner Engineer or Artificial Intelligience programmer.
-- 🌱 I’m currently learning Java.
-Afterwhich, I aim on learning java object-oriented programming.
+- 🌱 I’m currently learning Python.
+Afterwhich, I aim on learning data visualization using python!
 - 💕 I look forward to meeting new friends who share the same passion/ goals!!
 - 📫 You can reach me through my twitter account @mikamts_